One of many spectacular views from the Panorama Trail

 If you are driving you will find a parking lot next to the Oeschinensee cable car station.

 If you arrive by train, it’s a 15-minute walk to the cable car or trailhead.
-It’s best to use your GPS for walking directions to the lift station; however, I provide detailed walking instructions from the station in our guide to the Oeschinensee Panorama hike.
+It’s best to use your GPS for walking directions to the lift station; however, we provide detailed walking instructions from the station in our guide to the Oeschinensee Panorama hike.

 Kandersteg Switzerland